Tiyenti/distrandomizer/index.md

 of what I currently see as being the "default" experience, although I do intend to implement more settings (such as potentailly an easier logic mode) to allow for further tweaking based on player preference.
 >
-> If you find any bugs or other issues, please report them on https://github.com/Tiyenti/distrandomizer/issues!
+> If you find any bugs or other issues, please report them on [issues page]!

 ## [Go here to download the latest version of mod!](https://github.com/Tiyenti/distrandomizer/releases)